getmeapencil/ignou/bcsl032.md

 ```

-15. **Write a C++ program to define a `Number` class.
+**13. Write a C++ program to define a `Number` class.
 Define a constructor for this class.
 Implement a method to check whether the number is even or odd.
 Also, define a method to find the factorial of the number.**

 ```c++
 #include <iostream>